 Trichomoniasis Essay

 Trichomoniasis “trich” is a transmittable disease that is caused a bug known as Trichomonas vaginalis.
 When infected, both men and women, 70% of them never show the symptoms.
-When the signs are recognizable, they typically start at 5 to 28 day later after the disclosure.
-Trichomoniasis is one of the STI (sexually transmitted infection) and is transmittable through anal, oral or even vaginal sex.
+When the signs are recognizable, they typically start 5 to 28 days later after the disclosure.
+Trichomoniasis is one of the STI (sexually transmitted infection) and is transmittable through anal, oral, or even vaginal sex.
 Also, it can be transmitted through touch.
 Most often the infected persons can spread Trichomoniasis even when the symptoms are not recognizable.
-However, Trichomoniasis allows he chances for risk of getting infected with HIV/AIDS.
+However, Trichomoniasis allows the chances risk of getting infected with HIV/AIDS.
 Also during the pregnancy, it can cause complications (Parenthood).

 Symptoms